 Use Excel to investigate the effect of translations around a number grid.

 Use an interactive Excel spreadsheet to explore number in this exciting game!

-A simple file for the Interactive whiteboard or PC screen,
+A simple file for the Interactive whiteboard or PC screen, demonstrating equivalent fractions.

 Use Excel to practise adding and subtracting fractions.